tiepdotme/redant-home/_posts/2019-05-22-finding-the-right-development-option-offshore-vs-agency-vs-freelance-vs-team.md

 `CONS:` You’re now responsible for driving this bus.
 Unless you’re experienced, you may end up hiring some lemons.
 Or a loud, opinionated developer might make poor choices that end up costing you a lot of money and time.

 You'll need to be patient, and have enough runway to make this work.

+Need advice?

+We're happy to discuss your development goals and options with you.
+Book in for a[ free Initial Consult](https://redant.com.au/free-initial-consult-code-review/ "Free Initial Consult ") or [Code Review]() to discuss your options.